In Order to Classify Information, the Information Must Be Understood First

 Here's a scenario that plays out in offices and databases around the world every day: someone creates a folder labeled "Miscellaneous," dumps a bunch of files in there, and calls it organization.
 Or worse — a company spends thousands on a fancy classification system, only to find that nobody uses it because the categories don't make sense to anyone actually doing the work.

 The problem isn't usually the system.
-It's that someone skipped a step.
-Day to day, in order to classify information effectively, the information itself must meet certain conditions first.
+In practice, it's that someone skipped a step.
+In practice, in order to classify information effectively, the information itself must meet certain conditions first.
 Skip those conditions, and you've got a classification system that's technically correct but practically useless.

 That's what we're going to unpack here.
 Whether you're managing sensitive data, building a content management system, or just trying to make your digital life less chaotic, understanding these foundational requirements will save you a lot of frustration.